ScrollPrize/scrollprize-website/docs/29_segmentation_tutorial.md

   <figcaption className="mt-1">Figure 1.
 Scroll data as LEGO blocks and sagittal view of a subvolume slice.</figcaption>
 </figure>

 The right image in Figure 1 displays the view of a section of the volumetric image.
-Imagine to cut the volume in subvolumes.
+Imagine cutting the volume in subvolumes.
 Take one and look at it from above.
-Every block composing the subvolume (called voxels) will look like a colored square.
+Every block composing the subvolume (called *voxels*) will look like a colored square.
 That is the color of the pixel in the image.

 # Node placement
 To perform *node placement* we have to detect all the blocks composing the inner surface of the sheet, and forget about the rest.